Crunchy, Fried Shrimp with Marinara and Mozzarella

 To bake instead of fry: Preheat the oven to 425°F (220°C) and bake breaded shrimp on a greased baking sheet for 10-12 minutes, flipping halfway through.

 Honestly, I have a strong preference for frying these lil’ shrimpies.
-If you want a baked Italian shrimp dish, maybe give this shrimp oreganata a try instead.
+If you want a baked Italian shrimp dish, maybe go for something like this shrimp oreganata instead.

 Serving Suggestions